My shopping cart

 and major realignments, which may take time to be reflected on the

 Permanent realignments that are not shown in the latest available map version (because they were implemented after map production) are posted on Park Alerts.

-If you use paper maps, DBCA strongly recommends you mark them up with these realignments or printing out the current alerts relevant to your trip the Munda Biddi before your journey.
-If you are using outdated maps, you can correct them using the archive of permanent realignments at this link below.
+If you use paper maps, DBCA strongly recommends you mark them up with these realignments or print out the current alerts relevant to your Munda Biddi trip before your journey.
+If you use outdated maps, you can correct them using the archive of permanent realignments at this link below.

 The maps have transitioned to a new series of 7 maps (previously 9), with all new maps now available.
-The maps are available for sale from WA Naturally, and various bike shops and visitor centres.
+The maps are available for sale direct from our Biddi Shop, various bike shops and visitor centres.